Preakness Stakes Odds & News

 Preakness Stakes is a 13/16-mile flat race held at Pimlico Race Course, Baltimore, Maryland, U.S., annually in mid-May two weeks after the Kentucky Derby.
 The Preakness Stakes is the second (and shortest) race of the Triple Crown of American horse racing, which also comprises the Kentucky Derby and the Belmont Stakes.

-This racetrack is at 5201 Park Heights Avenue in Baltimore, Maryland.
-Pimlico was established in 1870, and was constructed on 70 acres.
+Pimlico racetrack is at 5201 Park Heights Avenue in Baltimore, Maryland.
+It was established in 1870 and was constructed on 70 acres.
 This is the second oldest racetrack in the nation behind Saratoga, which debuted in 1864 in upstate New York.
 “Pimlico” was the name given to the area by English settlers in Colonial times, the colonist were from a town near London, and had memories of a famous site called “Olde Ben Pimlico’s Tavern.”

-Secretariat is the owner of the fastest time in the Preakness Stakes.
+Secretariat is the owner of the fastest time in the second jewel of the Triple Crown.
 As arguably the greatest racehorse of all time, Secretariat completed the 1 3/16th miles in an astounding time of 1:53.00.
 This winning time was actually awarded to Secretariat retroactively in 2012 when a timer malfunction was recalibrated.

 Facts and trivia

 It was named after a winning colt at Pimlico by the former governor of Maryland.

 Preakness Stakes has run without a break each year at Pimlico and has remained throughout history, a true test of a horse’s ability and class, a race where remarkable horses meet one another in a great classic.